top of page

 • What were you able to do from that place of safety & security?

-• After living through this year, Journal about what you want to, perhaps Need to,
+• After living through this year, journal about what you want to, perhaps even need to, "update" about yourself.

 • If you have a partner/spouse, what can you update, about them?